delearyus/twitter-fortune-generator/README.md

 ## IMPORTANT NOTE:

 this program will not work on its own due to the nature of the twitter API.
-It requires an additional file, `account_keys.py`, which contains string values `access_token` and `access_secret`.
-These keys can be obtained from twitter
+It is necessary to register your own version of the program from apps.twitter.com and run the `keygen.py` script before the first use of the program.